 News Stories Related to Online Solicitation of a Minor Arrests in San Antonio:

-A Schertz man is facing a charge of online solicitation of a minor.
+SAN ANTONIO - A Schertz man is facing a charge of online solicitation of a minor.
 San Antonio police arrested Christopher Hintz, 45, Wednesday afternoon, but records show he was released on bond later that night.
-According to jail booking records, Hintz was arrested at ...KSAT 12 - Jul 05 2012
+According to jail booking records ...KSAT - Jul 05 2012